cf73/humanity/content/collections/pages/home-page-photos.md

     -
       id: m16p7o92
       item_title: 'Peace Gatherings'
-      item_content: "THI's initial blueprint for Peace Gatherings is designed to expand the understanding that ending war is not only necessary but also utterly possible."
+      item_content: "The Humanity Initiative's initial blueprint for Peace Gatherings is designed to expand the understanding that ending war is not only necessary but also utterly possible.
+Perhaps there is no greater clarity on this than John F. Kennedy's commencement speech at American University in 1963."
       type: accordion_item
       enabled: true
 intro_to_sites_content_image: man-staring-up-at-aurora-1718585869-1727311468.jpg